-Dual qualified dental hygienist/dental therapists must hold relevant qualifications totaling at least 3 years full-time study from a recognised provider.
+Dual qualified dental hygienist/dental therapists must hold relevant qualifications totaling at least three-years full-time study from a recognised provider.

 Dental prosthetists must hold, at least, a three-year, full-time prosthetist qualification from a recognised provider.

 When can I apply for an initial assessment?

 An initial assessment can be completed at any time of year by submitting an Initial assessment of professional qualification application form for the relevant profession.